true-async/php-true-async-rfc/basic.md

    yet it happened because the scope was destroyed.
 4. An attempt to await a coroutine from within itself.
 5. Awaiting `$scope` from within itself or from one of its child scopes.
+6. Stuck tasks in the cancellation state.
-6. Deadlocks caused by circular dependencies between coroutines.
+7. Deadlocks caused by circular dependencies between coroutines.

 **PHP** will respond to such situations by issuing **warnings**, including debug information about the involved coroutines.
 Developers are expected to write code in a way that avoids triggering these warnings.